DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfiledialog-class.md

 ### <a name="parameters"></a>Parâmetros

 *dwIDCtl*<br/>
-A ID da caixa de combinação para adicionar.
+A ID da caixa de combinação a ser adicionada.

 ### <a name="remarks"></a>Comentários